ainagari/ainagari.github.io/menu/publications.md

 * **Aina Garí Soler**, Juan Carlos Zevallos Huaco, Matthieu Labeau and Chloé Clavel (2026).
 Scare Quotes as Markers of "Questionable" Word Usages and Misalignment in Conversation: An Annotation Study.
 Accepted to the _Fifteenth Language Resources and Evaluation Conference: LREC 2026, Palma de Mallorca, Spain, May 13-15_.

+#### 2026

 * **Aina Garí Soler**, Jenny Myrendal, Chloé Clavel and Staffan Larsson (2026).
-[The NeWMe Corpus: A gold standard corpus for the study of Word Meaning Negotiation](https://doi.org/10.21203/rs.3.rs-5975927/v1).
-Accepted to  _Language Resources & Evaluation_.
+[The NeWMe Corpus: a gold standard corpus for the study of word meaning negotiation](https://link.springer.com/article/10.1007/s10579-026-09907-x).
+Language Resources and Evaluation, 60, 38.

 #### 2025